-Everyone knows the typical photos to take for your wedding—of the bridal party, all the groomsmen, the happy couple at the altar.
+Everyone knows the typical wedding photos to take for your big day—of the bridal party, all the groomsmen, the happy couple at the altar.
 Those shots are all important, but after the excitement of your Big Day wears off, what will make you look back and say, “Darn, I really wish we had taken a picture like that at our wedding”?

 These nine wedding shots are sure to be your favorites in the album—the key is to tell your photographers what you want ahead of time; they know all the standard ones, and your best photos will be unplanned ones when you’re too happy to notice the flashing camera.